drichard/mindmaps/README.md

 # mindmaps
-mindmaps is a web application that lets you easily create good looking mind maps.
+mindmaps is a web application that lets you easily create neat looking mind maps.

 ## HTML5 goodness
 - Written entirely in JavaScript